-Faced with the problem of climate change due to increasing global temperatures, some scientists and policy makers have suggested the deliberate modification of Earth's climate, an activity that has been termed geoengineering.
+[2] Faced with the problem of climate change due to increasing global temperatures, some scientists and policy makers have suggested the deliberate modification of Earth's climate, an activity that has been termed geoengineering.
 There have been many different suggestions for geoengineering, both recently [e.g., Angel, 2006; Bower et al., 2006] as well as historically [Fleming, 2007].
 However, one method that has received a great deal of recent attention is the suggestion of Budyko [1974, 1977], Dickinson [1996], and Crutzen [2006] to inject gaseous aerosol precursors into the stratosphere.
 The creation of highly reflective sulfate aerosols in the lower stratosphere would result in some warming of the stratosphere, but the aerosol cloud would also tend to increase the planetary albedo, resulting in cooling of the troposphere and the surface [Rasch et al., 2008a].
 Rasch et al. [2008b] and Robock et al. [2008] calculated climate responses to this aerosol cloud using general circulation models.

-Geoengineering will, however, invariably have certain undesirable consequences.
+[3] Geoengineering will, however, invariably have certain undesirable consequences.
 Tilmes et al. [2008] and Robock [2008a] discussed the negative impact these sulfate aerosols will have on polar stratospheric ozone.
 Robock [2008b] listed 20 potential side effects that could result from this method.
-Our purpose here is to evaluate one of Robock's concerns, that of quantifying the amount of sulfur deposition that would result from two potential scenarios of geoengineering with sulfate aerosols.
+Our purpose here is to evaluate one of Robock's concerns, quantifying the amount of sulfur deposition that would result from two potential scenarios of geoengineering with sulfate aerosols.
 This is of concern because the sulfate aerosol can hydrate to form sulfuric acid, meaning geoengineering with sulfate aerosols can potentially result in an increase in acid deposition.

-Acid rain has been studied extensively in terms of its effects on ecosystems.
+- [4] Acid rain has been studied extensively in terms of its effects on ecosystems.
 Sulfur is a necessary nutrient for some plants, and the need to add sulfur to crops has long been recognized by farmers [Hart and Peterson, 1911].
 However, an increase in sulfur deposition will not universally benefit ecosystems, especially ones that are poorly buffered against an increase in acidity.
 For example, excess acid can decrease or even eliminate freshwater fish populations [Leivestad and Muniz, 1976], cause foliar leaching [Wood and Bormann, 1975], affect plant-parasite interaction [Shriner, 1977], significantly reduce lake bacteria populations [Rao and Dutka, 1983], and, through forest dieback and reduced food supply, can affect forest bird communities [Graveland, 1998].
-These, among other potential problems, could present significant ecological concerns, and serve as our motivation for the study of sulfate deposition due to geoengineering.

-Whether sulfate deposition (both dry and wet) is harmful depends on both the amount of sulfur introduced into the system, the amount of sulfate that is hydrated to form sulfuric acid, and the sensitivity of the ecosystem.
-We will base our calculations on an upper limit, i.e. that all the sulfur deposition is sulfuric acid.
-Here we calculate how much additional sulfate would reach the surface from proposed geoengineering and compare this to critical load thresholds for different regions.
+These, among other potential problems, could present significant ecological concerns, and serve as our motivation for the study of sulfate deposition due to geoengineering. - [5] Whether sulfate deposition (both dry and wet) is harmful depends on the amount of sulfur introduced into the system, the amount of sulfate that is hydrated to form sulfuric acid, and the sensitivity of the ecosystem.
+We will base our calculations on an upper limit, i.e., that all the sulfur deposition is sulfuric acid.
+This is likely an overestimation, since wet deposition in the model accounts for approximately 65% of total sulfate deposition, and dry deposition accounts for the remainder.
+Moreover, not all